 Step 4.
 Grant Database Permissions

-Create a Microsoft SQL Server account with permissions described in Connection to Microsoft SQL Server.
+Create a Microsoft SQL Server account with required permissions.
+For details, see Connection to Microsoft SQL Server.

 Step 5.
 Perform Post-Installation Configuration Steps

 After you install Veeam ONE, perform additional configuration steps: